PhD in Educational Studies

 Additional Course Options

-BU, Boston College, and Tufts University have developed a consortium for doctoral STEM education and maintain a website where course offerings across the institutions are published each semester.
+BU, Boston College, and Tufts University have developed a consortium for doctoral STEM education and maintain a website where course offerings across the institutions are published each term.
 Therefore, BU Wheelock doctoral students are able to choose from a rich variety of courses relevant to the STEM disciplines and develop relationships with graduate students across all three institutions.

-• SED CT 770 Seminar on Teaching
+• WED CT 770 Seminar on Teaching

-• SED ME/SE 851 Seminar Topics
+• WED ME/SC 851 Seminar Topics

 Special Education Educational Policy Studies